coolcarly/coolcarly.github.io/docs/phd/considerations-for-phd.md

 ---
+title: Considering a PhD?
+What to think about...
+sidebar_label: Before starting...
-title: Considerations before starting a PhD
+description: What to consider before applying for a PhD
 sidebar_position: 2
+date_created: 2023-07-02
 ---
-# Things to consider before starting a PhD
-*Date created: 2.7.23*

 Prior to starting my PhD, I had many people telling me that I should not choose the project, but the supervisor.
 They told me that the difference between a good and a bad PhD project is all to do with the supervision.
 I only half-believed them.
 Now I feel really lucky that I got great supervisors, but others in my cohort weren't so lucky.